COLOGNE TO LIFT YOUR SPIRITS

 Fabulous Fougere: An extract from my vintage book A Passion For Perfume, published by Ryland Peters and available on Amazon

-Not just for summer, the original name for a cologne, fougere was classically a men’s aroma (the female equivalent being the warmer, heady, sexier chypre), until stylish women in the 20s adopted a more independent character and embodied the cologne as their own in an era of free-spirited women.
+Not just for spring and summer, the original name for a cologne, fougere was classically a men’s aroma (the female equivalent being the warmer, heady, sexier chypre), until stylish young women in the 20s adopted a more independent character and embodied the cologne as their own in an era of free-spirited women.
 So relevant right now don't you think?

 You see I'm not the slightest bit flowery.
 I do love rose, geranium and herby flowers, but ultimately I'm a citrus woody gal with a load of spiciness thrown in...kinda goes with my personality: bright and breezy on the surface (GOJO), pretty chilled on the whole (SLOJO), smoldering and sensual underneath (MOJO), but just don't mess with me as I have a spiky edge (still working on that aroma!)
 Hence a fragrant cologne is SO my thing, with a heftier version for evenings, but always with a woody wintry soul.
 What about you?
 We can all define our personality by the aromas we love and surround ourselves with, on our skin and in our home and our life.
 It's why fragrance matters to our confidence, mood, and psyche.